alexanderovie/datos/docs/classes/AppDataGoogleAppInfoTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:213571
+Defined in: main.ts:214101

-URL for collecting the results of the Google App Info task
+URL for collecting the results of the Google app_info task

 #### Implementation of